 Jonathan was born in Derby and educated at Park House, near Newbury, the school that Leicester Tigers, England and Lions flanker Tom Croft previously attended.
 He went on to Millfield, having played for the Derby and Newbury clubs.

-His most memorable match for England U18 was against Scotland, his games abroad include South Africa and Italy and by the end of last season he had played in 44 Aviva Premiership games and run in 13 tries.
+His most memorable match in his formative years was for England U18 was against Scotland.
+Jonathan’s games abroad include South Africa and Italy and by the end of last season he had played in 44 Aviva Premiership games and run in 13 tries.
 His best experience was scoring two against Newcastle Falcons at Kingston Park in September 2010 and repeating the feat against Sale Sharks the following month at his favourite ground, the Madejski Stadium.

 Jonathan began playing when ten years old at Derby RFC where his godfather Roxy Fearon coached him before he moved south.
-His mentors nowadays are London Irish Academy coaches Neal Hatley and Justin Bishop.
+His mentors have also been Neal Hatley and Justin Bishop, of the London Irish Academy.
 His father Ivan appeared for Northampton Saints and the players he most admires are Elvis Seveali’i and Seilala Mapusua, who were with London Irish.